zaxliu/deepnap/README.md

 Note you **don't have to re-run** all the experiments to see results.
 We provide proccessed experimental results (```.reward``` files).
 They can be conveniently loaded by the Ipython Notebooks for visualization purpose.

-If you do want to repeat all experiments, >500G disk space is recommended to store all raw log files and indexed data.
-Also for speed considerations, we recommend using multi-core CPU and GPU to fully leverage parallel execution.
+If you **do want to repeat all experiments**, **>500G** disk space is recommended to store all raw log files and indexed data.
+Also for speed considerations, we recommend using multi-core CPU, GPU, and >8G memory to fully leverage parallel execution.
 And be warned experiments are time-consuming - each experiment may take hours to finish.
 So be patient and have a drink, maybe.